 The roux loses its floury taste after about 15 minutes of simmering.
 It thickens the sauce, whose texture will be very smooth and silky.

-STEP 12: Add heavy cream into sauce and stir; no more cooking!
+STEP 12: Add heavy cream into the sauce and stir; no more cooking!

-STEP 13: Mix everything with an immersion blender and strain the sauce in a clean pot.
+STEP 13: Mix everything with an immersion blender and strain the sauce into a clean pot.
 Season with lemon juice and salt to your liking.

 Serve with bread dumplings and a slice of beef.